OceanDataTools/openrvdas/server/README.md

 ```
     server/logger_manager.py
 ```
-If an initial cruise config is specified on the command line, as
+If an initial configuration is specified on the command line, as
 below:
 ```
-    server/logger_manager.py --config test/configs/sample_cruise.json
+    server/logger_manager.py --config test/configs/sample_cruise.yaml
 ```
 the cruise configuration will be loaded and set to its default mode.
 If a --mode argument is included, it will be used in place of